 - New Hampshire School Counselor Association (NHSCA): Advocates for the role and programs of professional school counselors by providing professional growth and leadership opportunities and services for members.

 Can CMHCs provide online counseling in New Hampshire?

 The Board states it has received many questions about the practice of online counseling by CMHCs in recent years and has established new rules to clarify this scope of practice.
-Any mental health counselor who provides online counseling to a New Hampshire resident must be licensed in the New Hampshire, including counselors who reside in other states and provide counseling through online or other technological-mediated methods.
+Any mental health counselor who provides online counseling to a New Hampshire resident must be licensed in the state of New Hampshire, including counselors who reside in other states and provide counseling through online or other technological-mediated methods.
 Additionally, any counselor who resides in New Hampshire and provides mental health counseling services to clients based in other states must be licensed in New Hampshire.
-The Board also advises counselors using online methods to contact the licensing boards in each state where they or their clients reside to ensure they are meeting all licensure guidelines.
+The Board also advises counselors to contact the licensing boards in each state where they or their clients reside to ensure they are meeting all licensure guidelines.

 What graduate coursework should I complete to earn a school counselor license in New Hampshire?

-The Department of Education provides a list of approved school counselor programs in New Hampshire, but school counseling coursework can be completed at out-of-state or online institutions as well.
+The Department of Education (the Department) provides a list of approved school counselor programs in New Hampshire, but school counseling coursework can be completed at out-of-state or online institutions as well.
 Regardless of the institutional location or methods of instruction, applicants must be able to demonstrate their knowledge in various areas of school counseling, such as short-term individual and group counseling, crisis intervention, and college and career preparation.
 More information about school counseling coursework standards can be found in the Department rules.

 Are there counseling careers without a degree in New Hampshire?